Is a Correction Looming Ahead for OrganiGram Holdings Inc. (OGI)

 OGI’s Market Performance

-OGI stocks went down by -0.86% for the week, with a monthly jump of 1.32% and a quarterly performance of -10.85%, while its annual performance rate touched 91.67%.
-The volatility ratio for the week stands at 4.69% while the volatility levels for the past 30 days are set at 5.01% for OrganiGram Holdings Inc..
-The simple moving average for the period of the last 20 days is 0.86% for OGI stocks with a simple moving average of -16.74% for the last 200 days.
+OGI stocks went up by 7.83% for the week, with a monthly jump of 10.22% and a quarterly performance of -9.16%, while its annual performance rate touched 50.30%.
+The volatility ratio for the week stands at 5.71% while the volatility levels for the past 30 days are set at 5.12% for OrganiGram Holdings Inc..
+The simple moving average for the period of the last 20 days is 8.34% for OGI stocks with a simple moving average of -10.64% for the last 200 days.

-During the last 5 trading sessions, OGI fell by -0.86%, which changed the moving average for the period of 200-days by +27.78% in comparison to the 20-day moving average, which settled at $2.29.
-In addition, OrganiGram Holdings Inc. saw 72.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OGI rose by +7.83%, which changed the moving average for the period of 200-days by +52.15% in comparison to the 20-day moving average, which settled at $2.30.
+In addition, OrganiGram Holdings Inc. saw 86.47% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OGI